 Kent Endacott specializes in estate planning and business planning.
 His practice includes implementing tax-savings advanced planning techniques for high-net-worth clients.
-Kent’s practice also encompasses representing clients before the Internal Revenue Service in tax controversy matters, mergers and acquisitions and general corporate counseling.
+Kent’s practice also encompasses representing clients before the Internal Revenue Service in tax controversy matters, mergers, and acquisitions and general corporate counseling.
 He also has extensive experience representing community banks in mergers and acquisitions.

 Areas of Practice

-Nebraska, Iowa and South Dakota
+Nebraska, Iowa, South Dakota

 University of Nebraska, Bachelor of Journalism; Creighton University School of Law, J.D. (cum laude) – Assistant Editor, Creighton Law Review